 It is 5am.
 The windows lay wide open allowing a breeze to fill the room with the fragrance of the jungle.
 It is already light outside but the clouds still hang low in a blanket over the top of the towering trees.
 The waterfall up the hill from our cabin creates a constant soothing background to howler monkeys in the distance.
 The Toucans and a myriad of other birds singing of the dawn.

-Eleven days ago we got off a bus in the little town of Uvita de Osa Peninsula, known for its whale’s tail- shaped beach.
+Eleven days ago we got off a bus in the little town of Uvita de Osa Peninsula, known for its beach shaped like a whale’s tail.

 The Land Cruiser was missing a fender.
 Ferns clung to the corner of the passenger window where the mirror used to be.
 Mud decorated the sides and was caked into the tires.
 Insulation from inside was gone, leaving behind was seemed like a metal tank.
 I grew excited about the next leg of this journey.